Cybersecurity Jobs in Government: 8 Roles to Consider

 • Experience with antivirus protections and ways to secure network access

-• Familiarity with cybersecurity frameworks such as the National Institute of Standards and Technology (NIST) or International Organization for Standardization (ISO)
+• Familiarity with cybersecurity frameworks such as the National Institute of Standards and Technology (NIST) or the International Organization for Standardization (ISO)

 Security clearances